 Distributed Spare Capacity To Place Ability

-Life design which views principals as authors who may be characterized by autobiographical stories and who may be helped by reflecting on themes to construct a satisfying and productive life.
+Life design, which views principals as authors who may be characterized by autobiographical stories and who may be helped by reflecting on themes to construct a satisfying and productive life.

-Depending on hiring manager and candidate constraints however, assistance may apply interventions that reflect on any one of the different paradigms.
+Depending on hiring manager and candidate constraints, however, assistance may apply interventions that reflect on any one of the different paradigms.

 Most importantly, solution providers must be aware that the market will not benefit from any solution unless it is built on a viable and durable business model to deliver the value proposition.
 As such, we shouldn’t forget the adage: “Businesses don’t fail, business models fail”.